Week 22: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - WSJ reported that Trump’s federal hiring freeze, put in place day 1 of his administration, put correctional officers at risk, could delay payments to veterans, and prevent disabled and retirees from getting social security.

-- The next day, Trump lifted his Federal hiring freeze.
+- The day after the report, Trump lifted his Federal hiring freeze.

 - Trump threatened to undermine Obamacare to get Democrats to the negotiating table.
 Specifically, he would hold back subsidy payments to healthcare companies providing insurance to low-income Americans.